-The No Place for Hate campaign champions our borough to be the place of possibilities where nobody faces abuse, online or in their community.
+The no place for hate campaign champions our borough as a place where nobody faces abuse, online or in their area.

 We all need to realise the effect we can have on others when we comment or post online.
 What might just be seen as a comment or someone showing their frustrations can often cause real harm to others.
-As a borough that welcomes others, we are asking our communities to support those who need our help at this time and understanding.
+As a borough that welcomes others, we're asking our communities to support those who need our help at this time.

-If you or someone you know is experiencing a hate crime you must report it to the police.
+If you or someone you know is has been affected by a hate crime you must report it to the police.
 Find out more about hate and harassment.

 Find out more about refugees